Student-centered learning theory: What the research says

 - Teachers facilitate and honor student agency and ownership.

-- Subjects incorporate learning that is relevant to learners’ lived experiences.
+- Subjects incorporate learning that is relevant to learners’ real-world lived experiences.

 - Competency-based approaches prioritize personalized progress through the course material.

-- Students have the opportunity to learn anytime and from anywhere.
+- Students can participate in opportunities to learn anytime and from anywhere.

 With this expanded scope in place, the report underscores the wide-ranging nature of student-centered learning and all of its constituent components.

-Just as Education Evolving sought to expand the scope—beyond academics—of what contributes to student-centered learning, others have attempted to broaden our approach to gathering evidence.
+Just as Education Evolving sought to expand the scope—beyond academics, knowledge, and skills—of what contributes to student-centered learning, others have attempted to broaden our approach to gathering evidence.

 Specifically, Next Generation Learning Challenges (NGLC) has created a “Full Spectrum of Evidence Toolkit” that helps unpack the concept of student-centered evidence as it relates to personalized, student-centered learning.
 After all, several of the outcomes that advocates of student-centered learning hope to achieve—such as student ownership and more meaningful connections between the classroom and the world beyond—are difficult to measure using a system-centered perspective.